Skip to content Skip to footer

 About this chapter

-This chapters collects information about your planned data storage and backup throughout the research project.
+This chapter collects information about your planned data storage and backup throughout the research project, including information security aspects.
 Consider all digital data that you are expecting to handle in the project, including working documents.

-If specific storage solutions are chosen as the project proceeds with data processing and analysis or preservation, this may be specified in the respective chapters of this plan.
+If specific storage solutions are chosen as the project proceeds with data processing and analysis or preservation, this may be specified in the respective chapters of the DMP.

 Question-specific guidance